Archive for month: October, 2016

 New Siding Made from Pallets

 The ideas are seemingly endless when it comes to repurposing pallets to update your storage shed.
+With a little creativity and effort, these humble wooden frames can add beauty, function, and character to your outdoor space.

 Outdoor structures are so diverse!
 On our blog, in the past, we’ve featured a few creative uses for outdoor structures, including home offices, potting rooms, and chicken coops.
 This month, we introduce another idea: the home gym.
 It’s a like a permanent gym membership!